Islands Connectivity Plan

 2. Drop-in session where we welcome conversation on any aspects of the Islands Connectivity Plan.

-The workshop will feature small group discussions, each led by a facilitator from Transport Scotland.
-Participants will engage in three rounds of discussions, exploring key themes related to the Islands Connectivity Plan Strategic Approach and Vessels and Ports Plan.
-The themes are:
+The structured workshop was designed to feature small group discussions, each led by a facilitator from Transport Scotland.
+Participants were asked to engage in three rounds of discussions, exploring key themes related to the Islands Connectivity Plan Strategic Approach and Vessels and Ports Plan.
+The themes were:

 • Community voice and transparency